apache/carbondata/docs/data-management-on-carbondata.md

     OPTIONS('HEADER'='false')
     ```

+	NOTE: If the HEADER option exist and is set to 'true', then the FILEHEADER option is not required.

   - **FILEHEADER:** Headers can be provided in the LOAD DATA command if headers are missing in the source files.

     ```